IDOLATRY-16/The Idols’ List in the Ten Commandments

 In principle: Doing the opposite of what the First of Moses’ Ten Commandments is a sort of IDOLATRY.
 Thus, when the First Commandment says:

 3. “Who took you out of Egypt Land…” (Kingship)

-1. Denying His SELF, or His Existence is a sort of IDOLATRY.
-The rabbis referred to it as “uprooting the tree.”
+1. Denying His SELF, His Existence is a sort of IDOLATRY, the so called “uprooting the tree.”

-3. Rejecting His Kingship is rebellion and a sort of IDOLATRY.
+3. Rejection of His Kingship (line 3) is a sort of IDOLATRY.

 Let’s move to the Second Commandment, which lists all possible idols in the world!

 2: The LIST OF IDOLS in Moses’ Second Commandment